-3. in frequency assignment notifications to the IFRB, indicate expressly whether they relate to stations of tropospheric scatter systems;

-to make the necessary arrangements for a future world administrative radio conference to consider the frequency bands of the fixed service which shall be used in preference by the new tropospheric scatter systems, taking into account the allocations to the space radiocommunication services and the relevant CCIR Recommendations.
+3. in frequency assignment notifications to the IFRB, indicate expressly whether they relate to stations of tropospheric scatter systems; invites the Administrative Council to make the necessary arrangements for a future world administrative radio conference to consider the frequency bands of the fixed service which shall be used in preference by the new tropospheric scatter systems, taking into account the allocations to the space radiocommunication services and the relevant CCIR Recommendations.